Fill Your Head with Rock: International releases

-In Spain, the title was translated as Llena Tu Cabeza de Rock.
+In Spain and Latin America, the title was translated as Llena Tu Cabeza de Rock.
 It was listed No. 5 in the Hits of the World chart.

 Finnish label Finnlevy promoted the record heavily, leading to a "virtual sellout" of a Johnny Winter performance at the Kulttuuritalo.

 In South Africa, The Gramophone Co. gave the record "massive" promotion, including booking an unprecedented weeklong exposure on the top teenage programme "The Radio Record Club" on Springbok Radio.